-As it has been already mentioned, 5 civil airports operate within UAG.
+UAG holds five civil airports.
 Three of them - Kutaisi, Ambrolauri and Mestia airports are fully operated by UAG itself.

-As for Tbilisi and Batumi International Airports, they are handed over to private companies - "TAV Urban Georgia" LLC and "TAV Batumi Operations" LLC for management.
-However, the property of these airports belong to UAG and the aviation security in these airports is provided by "United Airports of Georgia" LLC.
+Tbilisi and Batumi International Airports are handed over to private companies - "TAV Urban Georgia" LLC and "TAV Batumi Operations" LLC for management.
+However, the property of these airports belong to UAG and the aviation security in these airports is provided by UAG.
 In addition, UAG carries out monitoring of management of the airports by the management companies.